Denver Truck Accident LawyerPrint Page

 In Denver and throughout the state of Colorado, trucks and passenger cars must share the road every day.
 Trucks are very different than cars in size, structure and operation.
 Unfortunately, when trucks and cars share the road, sometimes accidents happen.
 When they do, the fundamental differences between trucks and other vehicles on the roadway can lead to disaster.

 At Levine Law, our lawyers have extensive experience handling the unique issues and challenges that arise in truck accident cases.
-If you have been involved in a truck accident in Denver and you have suffered an injury as a result, the truck accident lawyers at Levine Law are here to help you every step of the way.
+If you have been involved in a collision with a commercial vehicle and you have suffered an injury as a result, the attorneys at Levine Law are here to help you every step of the way.
 We know that a serious accident can change your life – and the lives of the people you care most about – in an instant.
 The exorbitant costs associated with life-saving medical care and ongoing rehabilitation, combined with the loss of income and a total disruption of your life’s routine can be traumatic for your entire family.
 No one should ever have to deal with the aftermath of a trucking accident on their own.

 - How truck accidents and car accidents differ